 Articles Tagged with child pornography Michigan

-Police can search your phone or computer in three ways: with a warrant, with your consent, or in limited circumstances without either.
+A police search for CSAM in Michigan requires either a warrant or your consent in almost every circumstance.
 A warrant requires probable cause, enough evidence to persuade a neutral judge that the search is justified.
 That same threshold must be met before a judge will authorize criminal charges.
+You have the right to refuse a consent search, and exercising that right is almost always in your best interest.

-When investigators ask for consent rather than presenting a warrant, it is because they do not yet have enough evidence to meet that standard.
+Because a police search for CSAM in Michigan can proceed in three ways: with a warrant, with your consent, or in limited circumstances without either, when investigators ask for consent rather than presenting a warrant, it is because they do not yet have enough evidence to meet that standard.
 Consenting hands them exactly what they need.
 Refusing does not create probable cause where none exists.
 It simply declines to supply the evidence the investigation currently lacks.

 Law enforcement officers are trained to obtain consent and are legally permitted to use deception to get it.
 Police may lawfully make false statements about the strength of their evidence, what others have told them, what they have already found, and what consequences will follow from cooperation or refusal.
 None of those representations are legally binding and none are required to be true.